GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 ### Access in service workers {: #storage-in-service-workers }

-Some web storage APIs like IndexedDB are accessible in service workers.
-However, Local Storage and Session Storage are not.
+Some web storage APIs like [IndexedDB][indexeddb] are accessible in service workers.
+However, [Local Storage][local-storage] and [Session Storage][session-storage] are not.

 Instead, use an [offscreen document][offscreen].
 For example, you could use the following to migrate data when updating from Manifest V2 to Manifest V3:

-1. In the extension service worker check `chrome.storage` for your data.
+1. In the extension service worker check [`chrome.storage`][chrome-storage-api] for your data.
 1. If your data isn't found, [create][create-offscreen] an offscreen document and call [`sendMessage()`][send-message] to start a conversion routine.
 Read the data from the web storage APIs and use message passing to return it to the service worker.
 1. In the service worker, write the data to a new location.

 ### Partitioning {: #storage-partitioning }

+Partitioning is where keys are introduced for stored data to limit where it can be accessed.

 To prevent certain types of cross-site tracking, [storage partitioning][storage-partitioning] introduces changes to how partitioning keys are defined.
 In practice, this means that if site A